 Publication Instructions

 Publishing data and software is the act of making data available for re-use by others in citable form.
 This provides a means to gain visibility and credit for one’s scientific endeavours and offers increased transparency and reproducibility of the scientific process.
 A data publication represents a stand-alone and ideally self-describing, research product.
 Due to the combination of data and metadata and supported by the use of persistent identifiers (PIDs) and controlled disciplinary vocabularies, data publications can be regarded as a best practice for sharing data following the FAIR Principles for research data management.
-Due to the combination of data and metadata and supported by the use of persistent identifiers (PIDs) and controlled disciplinary vocabularies, data publications can be regarded as a best practice for sharing data following the FAIR Principles for research data management.
 Data and software publications with Digital Object Identifiers (DOI) are fully citable in research articles and should be included in the reference lists.

 The data repository of GFZ Data Services makes data citable by assigning DOIs to data and scientific software.
 To foster reuse, emphasis is placed on cross referencing scholarly publications describing the full provenance of a dataset (methods, parameters and how the data were created) with the published datasets.
 GFZ Data Services increases the interoperability of long-tail data through: